 WoodSongs, Walden, Woody and SongFarmers

 Now living near Lexington in the foothills of Appalachia, the Kentucky-based songwriter is a prolific artist with twelve released albums, three published books and several national projects.
 His play Walden: The Ballad of Thoreau has been performed over 8700 times in 42 countries.
 A tree-hugger at heart, he performed two thousand Earth Concerts at schools and colleges, plus benefits for the homeless, farm families, and shelters helping battered women and children.
 Billboard Magazine headlined him as an “UnSung Hero” and he has been featured on CNN, TNN, CMT, AP, Headline News, NPR, Bravo and the BBC.

 Recently, Michael helped organize the national WoodSongs Front Porch Association to help organize rural and community music and a massive educational program.
-Members of the WFPA are called “SongFarmers,” which is also the title of his recent album, the very first national CD release to be completely recorded on an iPhone.
-His new 176-page book WoodSongs III is being released September 2017.
+Members of the WFPA are called SongFarmers which is also the title of his album, the very first national CD release to be completely recorded on an iPhone.
+His new 176-page book WoodSongs III, released September 2017.

 His music ranges from the simple, front porch folk style to massive productions with a 61-piece symphony.
 His concerts are usually solo outings with just his guitar, banjo, songs and stories.
-Beginning October 2018 he will begin a tour of symphony orchestras with a concert theme of The Songs of Rural America
+Beginning October 2020 his public television special full- symphony concert Songs of Rural America airs nationwide.

 VISIT HIS WEBSITE: MichaelJohnathon.com